sorenlouv/backport/README.md

 npm install -g backport
 ```

-After installation you should update the [global config](https://github.com/sqren/backport/blob/master/docs/configuration.md#global-config-backportconfigjson) in `~/.backport/config.json` with your Github username and a Github access token.
+After installation you should update the [global config](https://github.com/sqren/backport/blob/master/docs/configuration.md#global-config-backportconfigjson) in `~/.backport/config.json` with a Github access token.
 See the [documentation](https://github.com/sqren/backport/blob/master/docs/configuration.md#accesstoken-required) for how the access token is generated.

 ## Quick start